brandonsurin28/Code-Samples-for-Double-Eleven/README.md

 ## Overview

 **Tekno** is a project where I had the opportunity to work on various aspects of game development.
-My contributions spanned level design, lighting, environment creation, VFX (Visual Effects), and platform scripting.
+My contributions spanned level design, environmental Lighting, VFX (Visual Effects), and platform scripting.

 For detailed information about the level design and VFX work I undertook, please refer to my portfolio at [Tekno Portfolio](https://brandonsurin8.wixsite.com/website/tekno).